RohanMhz/itonics-product-module/README.md

 ## Support
 For any issues or feature requests, please open an issue in the module's issue queue on the repository.

-## License
-This module is released under the [GNU General Public License](https://www.gnu.org/licenses/gpl-2.0.html).

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements or bug fixes.

-## Acknowledgments
-Thanks to the Drupal community for their support and resources.